-Andalucía has the most decorated houses with sunny bougainvillaea-draped that have prompted an annual competition for the most flowery courtyard.
-La Rioja is the wine producing city that also hosts a yearly wine tasting festival.
-Each Spanish town hosts its own festival were the locals assemble, drink, eat, dress, and celebrate together.
+Andalucía has the most decorated houses with sunny bougainvillea-draped that have prompted an annual competition for the most flowery courtyard.
+La Rioja is a wine-producing city that also hosts a yearly wine tasting festival.
+Each Spanish town hosts its own festival where the locals assemble, drink, eat, dress, and celebrate together.

-Other islands include; Canary Island that is entirely made of sand, the peaceful Menorca, and the Balearic islands.
+Other islands include; Canary Island which is entirely made of sand, the peaceful Menorca, and the Balearic islands.
 Visitors can engage in swimming, sunbathing, surfing, or kitesurfing.

 Spain boasts high profiled Restaurants and hotels such as El Celler de Can Roca was voted is the world’s best restaurant in 2013 taking over from Ferran Adria’s prominent elBulli which is also from Spain.
 The country is also home to the oldest restaurant in the world, Casa Botin, which dates back to 1975.
 Spain manufactures the best vino wine in the city of La Rioja.
 The wine is local it is fresh and is relatively cheap, it’s a culture to offer a free plate of tapas for every drink you order.

-Spain has a many foods serving joints that serve the best the local delicacies.
-Spanish cuisine is the most common native dish that is healthy and flavored that will surely tempt your taste buds.
+Spain has many food-serving joints that serve the best local delicacies.
+Spanish cuisine is the most common native dish that is healthy and flavored which will surely tempt your taste buds.
 The famous foodie destination is the region of Costa Brava, Barcelona’s capital, renowned for tapas that offers; olives, chorizo sausage, fruit squid, and potatoes with spicy tomato juice.

 Spain has a total of 45 UNESCO World Heritage Sites.
 They include; the pilgrimage route of Santiago de Compostela, Alhambra fortress in Granada, ancient carvings of Altamira, and Segovia’s Roman aqueduct among others.

 Spain is a country full of breathtaking and inspiring landscapes that are unique.
-The volcanic views and panoramic scenery of Tenerife that has a volcanic landscape that rises 2000 feet above sea level with Los Gigantes cliffs that are a must see.
-Mount Teide the third the largest volcanic mountain in the world that is suitable for hiking.
-There are also cable cars around the sceneries for sightseeing.
+The volcanic views and panoramic scenery of Tenerife which has a volcanic landscape that rises 2000 feet above sea level with Los Gigantes cliffs are a must-see.
+Mount Teide is the third largest volcanic mountain in the world that is suitable for hiking.

 After Switzerland, Spain is the second most mountainous country.
-In the volcanic island of Lanzarote, you can enjoy hiking at the volcanoes at Timanfaya National Park then enjoy a cooked food over an open volcanic vent where you can prepare volcanic grilled chicken.
+On the volcanic island of Lanzarote, you can enjoy hiking at the volcanoes at Timanfaya National Park and then enjoy cooked food over an open volcanic vent where you can prepare volcanic grilled chicken.
 There are numerous adventure opportunities such as a walk on the world’s scariest footpath and the zip line between Spain and Portugal.